thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
       Dr. Samrat Thapa is a professor at the University of Lynchburg.

       If you interested in applying to American universities, and achieving success in admissions, academics, university life, career and immigration, you are on the right website.
+Make your selection below.
     actions:
       - label: Get started
         altText: ''